 Chancery Court, Part III

-Under the tutelage of the Honorable Richard H. Dinkins, as his mentee and former summer clerk, Chancellor Myles learned to balance the demands and rigor of the profession while always making time to serve the community.
+Under the tutelage of the Honorable Judge Richard H. Dinkins, as his mentee and former summer clerk, Chancellor Myles learned to balance the demands and rigor of the profession while always making time to serve the community.
 From her experience working in the private sectors of New York City and Nashville, owning and operating a small business and representing clients in construction, business and real estate, she understands the challenges that business owners, employees and litigants face in a rapidly evolving business environment.
-Chancellor Myles believes that race and socio-economic status should never be a barrier to accessing justice, and to that end has regularly helped to run pro bono expungement and legal advice clinics in Davidson and Rutherford counties.
+Chancellor Myles believes that race, ethnicity, gender and socio-economic status should never be a barrier to accessing justice.
+To that end she has regularly helped to run pro bono expungement and legal advice clinics in Davidson and Rutherford counties.

 Chancellor Myles is accustomed to blazing trails.
 She received her law degree from Belmont College of Law where she was a member of the inaugural class, receiving a full academic Bell Tower merit scholarship.
-She also received her undergraduate degree in 2001 from Belmont University as well, where she earned the prestigious William Randolph Hearst Scholarship.
+She also received her undergraduate degree in 2001 from Belmont University as well, where she earned the prestigious William Randolph Hearst Scholarship full academic scholarship.